v-rusmit/microsoft-graph-docs/api-reference/beta/api/officepolicy_post_officepolicies.md

-# Create officePolicy
+# Create officePolicySetting

-Use this API to create a new officePolicy as specified in the request body.
+Use this API to create a new officePolicySetting as specified in the request body.

 ### HTTP request
 <!-- { "blockType": "ignored" } -->